vasanthsathya/omnia/docs/source/Appendices/hostnamereqs.rst

 .. note::

     * The **domain name** is allowed with commas and periods.
-    * Omnia appends 6 digits to the hostname to individually name each target node.
+    * Omnia appends 6 digits to the hostname to individually name each cluster node.